There are many myths & prejudices surrounding people who inject or use drugs

 Complex | Pain relief

-M is currently unemployed and hasn’t been able to work due to his chronic pain and serious How might we reduce harm for M? depression.
+M is currently unemployed and hasn’t been able to work due to his chronic pain and serious depression.
+He has no children and has a stable, supportive relationship with his partner.

 He has no children and has a stable, supportive relationship with his partner.
 He began using morphine just over 10 years ago after struggling with ineffective prescription medications.
 He was in a bad car crash in his early 30s and the pain built up over time, becoming worse with age.
 His GP and specialists told him he was on the right medication, but it never really helped his pain and the physiotherapy they prescribed just made it worse.
 As time went on, he developed worsening anxiety and depression.
 He lost his job because he couldn’t get out of bed some days.